Danticipation/ChakrAi-Application/PIPER_SETUP.md

 python speak_server.py
 ```

-The server will start on port 5005 and load the Amy voice model.
+The server will start on port 5005 and load:
+- Amy voice model for TTS
+- Whisper base model for transcription (if available)

 ### 3. Test the Integration
-Your Node.js app will automatically use Piper TTS instead of ElevenLabs when you:
+Your Node.js app will automatically use local models when you:
-- Send chat messages that generate TTS responses
+- Send chat messages that generate TTS responses (uses Piper)
+- Record voice messages for transcription (tries local Whisper first, falls back to OpenAI)
 - The `/api/voice/text-to-speech` endpoint now calls the local Piper server
+- The `/api/voice/transcribe-enhanced` endpoint tries local Whisper first

 ## 🔧 Configuration